arnog/mathlive/tutorials/CONTRIBUTOR_GUIDE.md

     on the `src/core` module.
 -   `src/addons` some optional modules that provide additional functionality

-You can include only the files you need.
-For example, if you only need to display math, you can skip `src/editor/` and `src/addons`.

-In addition, the `dist/` directories contain optimized output generated from the `css/` and `src/` directories:
+The `dist/` directory contains optimized/minified output generated from the `css/` and `src/` directories:

 -   the `build/` directory contains intermediary build results.
-These intermediary results can be used for debugging during development, but are not suitable for distribution.
-For example, this directory will contain the `.css` files generated from the `.less` in `css/`.
-However, a transpiled or minified `.js` file would not, as those are intended for distribution and should be in the `dist/` directory.
--   the `dist/` directory contains the build results that are ready for distribution.
-The files in this directory should be transpiled (for `.js` files), autoprefixed (for `.css` files), minimized and bundled.
--   finally, the `docs/` directory contain documentation generated from the source code.
+-   the `docs/` directory contains documentation generated from the source code.
+-   the `dist/` directory contains executable build result.
+If a file named "DEVELOPMENT_BUILD" is present in the directory, the content of the directory is suitable only for development purposes, not for production.
+This means the files have not been minified and compiled, and include additional .map files referencing back to the source file for ease of debugging.

 The content of the `build/`, `dist/` and `docs/` directories are entirely generated as part of the build process.
 No other directory should contain